khaled-muhammad/sniply/DEMO_README.md

 4. **Test edge cases** and error conditions
 5. **Verify all features** work as expected

 Ready to test?
-Run `python main.py` and choose option 5!
+Follow the 6 steps above and start with `python demo_mode.py`!